-Does your cat have a vendetta against veterinarian visits?
+Does your cat have a vendetta against veterinary visits?
 Do they hate the car?
 The busy waiting rooms?
 The noise, new smells and overstimulation can be overwhelming even for the most cool of cats.
 It doesn’t have to be that way.
 Unfortunately, many pet parents incorrectly assume their cats only need to see a veterinarian if they are sick.
 Stick with us to find out why your cat should be seeing a veterinarian for preventative care, plus some tips for making the visits easier for you, your cat and the veterinarian.

-Regular veterinarian visits (once per year, or every six months for seniors) are essential to stop certain health problems before they get out of control, or, in some cases, before they even start.
+Regular veterinary visits (once per year, or every six months for seniors) are essential to stop certain health problems before they get out of control, or, in some cases, before they even start.
 Certain health conditions are much easier and less expensive to treat if caught early — not to mention the reduced suffering for your cat.
-Below, you’ll find six benefits you and your cat will get from staying on top of your regularly scheduled veterinarian visits.
+Below, you’ll find six benefits you and your cat will get from staying on top of your regularly scheduled veterinary visits.

 1 – Preventing and treating disease: Yup, even your indoor cat is at risk for disease.
 Regular vaccinations, checkups and bloodwork will help keep them protected.